Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/solving-geometry-with-code.md

 that complexity leaks into the wider application.
 Namely, by encapsulating the problem you can paper over the complexity (see the [*Facade Pattern*][facade]) and adding another level of [*Indirection*][indirection].

+Try to avoid creating a "chatty" API, if possible.
+Making the caller call back and forth into your code to do complex operations leads to increased coupling and more bugs down the track.

 ## Step 3: Initial Implementation